DiamondLightSource/mx-bluesky/docs/developer/hyperion/reference/readme.md

 - Set up the beamline to be in a standard state for collection

-The software supports two modes of operation:
-- UDC mode (experimental) where Hyperion automatically fetches instructions from Agamemnon
-- GDA mode (where GDA fetches and decodes the Agamemnon instructions).
-GDA mode will be removed in a future release.

 # Development Installation

 This project supports only the most recent Python version for which our dependencies are available - currently Python 3.11.